johnhomelan/aun-filestore/README.md

 * Check out the source from GIT
 * Make the file filestored executable (chmod u+x filestored)
+* Run "composer install" to fetch the external libraries, and build the autoloader
 * Create a directory to act as root of your econet file system
 * Create a directory to hold your config files
 * Write a basic config file (see the config section)